Academic & Learning

 With the blended learning framework plan / alternating days approach, every assessment in categories B and C should be prepared in two completely different versions so that students will undergo equitable assessment experiences.
 Also, when group 1, for example, is taking an assessment at school, group 2 should be engaged in a well-designed, meaningful learning experience, and vice versa.

-Those students who have the school approval to be engaged in distance learning only will still have to report to school and take all their assessments in categories C and D with the direct supervision of their teachers/supervisor.
+Those students who have the school approval to be engaged in distance learning only will still have to report to school and take all their assessments in categories C and D with the direct supervision of their teachers/supervisors.
 There will be special arrangements / flexible timing for such cases if being among others is considered a risk factor and poses a threat to their health.